-Important information about Web browser encryption strengths: During the installation process, immediately after the software is installed, a window opens that notifies you if support for strong-encryption Web browsers or standard-encryption Web browsers was installed on your computer.
+Important information about Web browser encryption strengths: Immediately after the software is installed, a window opens that notifies you if support for strong-encryption Web browsers or standard-encryption Web browsers was installed on your computer.
 Note the following:

 - If support for strong encryption is installed, use the 128-bit version of your Web browser. - If the software installed supports up to 56-bit encryption, strong encryption was not installed, and a 40-bit Web browser must be used.